Visyond/website-hugo/site/content/faq/faq-page-title.md

               Visyond is for everyone who is involved in decision-making based on spreadsheets:

               * **Analysts** building the model and analyzing scenarios, sensitivities, etc.

               * **Managers** coordinating assumption gathering and creating dashboards

               * **Auditors who** need to track changes and debug formulas

               * **Decision-makers** who need to interact with user-friendly dashboards without the complexities of spreadsheets
         faqSectionSubTitle: Is Visyond for me?
       - answersList:
           - answer: >-
-              Budgeting and Forecasting
+              * Budgeting and Forecasting

-          - answer: >-
-              Budget vs Actuals
+              * Budget vs Actuals

-          - answer: >-
-              Sensitivity and Scenario Analyses
+              * Sensitivity and Scenario Analyses

-          - answer: >-
-              Risk management using Monte Carlo Simulations
+              * Risk management using Monte Carlo Simulations

-          - answer: >-
-              Pro-forma financial statements connected to scenarios in the spreadsheet
+              * Pro-forma financial statements connected to scenarios in the spreadsheet

-          - answer: >-
-              Investment and valuation analysis
+              * Investment and valuation analysis

-          - answer: >-
-              Finding the root cause of errors
+              * Finding the root cause of errors

-          - answer: >-
-              Maintaining the model in one place while sharing parts of it only with specific people
+              * Maintaining the model in one place while sharing parts of it only with specific people
         faqSectionSubTitle: What are the typical use-cases?
     faqSectionTitle: What can I do with Visyond?
   - faqSectionContent: